WiaanDuvenhage-200307/SAVR/README.md

 ### Project Description

-Welcome to SAVR, a cool project I built using React, Node.js, chart.js 2 and a League of Legends API that I got from sportsdata.io.
-View the documentation <a href="https://sportsdata.io/developers/api-documentation/lol">here</a> .
+Welcome to SAVR!
+This is a cool budgeting app I built that calculates the total expenses of household members, add taxes to incomes, calculate the total amount of expenses each month and it will calculate the percentage amount of savings household members want to put away for a rainy day.

 ### Built With